Photo by pathdoc / Shutterstock.com

-Fortunately, there are multiple ways you can convert an unwanted gift card into something more useful, including cash.
+If you’d rather have had something else instead of the gift card you got, don’t fret.
+There are multiple ways to convert an unwanted gift card into something more useful, including cash.
+Here are three:

 Just note that each gift-card exchange has different procedures, such as for selling and paying out.
 So read the rules first.

-If you prefer a Target gift card to the one you received, visit one of the retailer’s mobile kiosks in its stores.
+If you would prefer a Target gift card to the one you received, take your card to a Target store that participates in Target’s gift card exchange program.

-Alternatively, use an unwanted gift card to purchase a gift for someone else.
+Alternatively, you could use an unwanted gift card to purchase a gift for someone else.

 What do you do with unwanted gift cards?
 Let us know below or on our Facebook page.